pcdavies/DockerBasics/workshops/docker/Linux200.md

 This docker command will create a container based on the database image file located in the wvbirder/database-enterprise repository having the tag: 12.2.0.1-slim.

-Let's take a look at what the docker **run** command options do:
+- Let's take a look at what the docker **run** command options do:
-  "-d" flag runs the container in the background
+    - "-d" flag runs the container in the background

-  "-it" flags instructs docker to allocate a pseudo-TTY connected to the
-    container’s stdin, creating an interactive bash capable shell in the container (which we will use in a moment when we connect into the container)
+    - "-it" flags instructs docker to allocate a pseudo-TTY connected to the container’s stdin, creating an interactive bash capable shell in the container (which we will use in a moment when we connect into the container)

-  "-h" We give the container a hostname "oracledb-ao" to make it easier to
-    start/stop/remove, reference from other containers, etc
+    - "-h" We give the container a hostname "oracledb-ao" to make it easier to start/stop/remove, reference from other containers, etc

-  "-p" We map ports 1521 and 5600 from within the container to the same ports on
-    the HOST for accessibility from outside of the container's private subnet (typically 172.17.0.0/16).
+    - "-p" We map ports 1521 and 5600 from within the container to the same ports on the HOST for accessibility from outside of the container's private subnet (typically 172.17.0.0/16).
 This allows the container to be accessed from the HOST, for example.
 The default port for Oracle's tns listener is on port 1521 and port 5600 is used for HTTP access to Enterprise Manager Express

-  "--name" The name of the container will be "orcl"
+    - "--name" The name of the container will be "orcl"

-  "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT
-    repository to the /dbfiles directory within the container
+    - "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT repository to the /dbfiles directory within the container

-- Type OR cut and paste (all on one line) the following; substituting your path "**\<YOUR-HOME>**" where you download the AlphaofficeSetup GIT repository files:
+- **Type OR cut and paste** (all on one line) the following; substituting your path "**\<YOUR-HOME>**" where you download the AlphaofficeSetup GIT repository.
+For Example: `/YOUR-HOME/AlphaOfficeSetup` might change to this `~/AlphaOfficeSetup`, if you loaded the git repository in your home directory.

 ```
 docker run -d -it --name orcl -h='oracledb-ao' -p=1521:1521 -p=5600:5600 -v /<YOUR-HOME>/AlphaOfficeSetup:/dbfiles wvbirder/database-enterprise:12.2.0.1-slim
 ```